KanishkChhajed/git-readme-action/README.md

   ## 📢 Last Commit

-  > "Making changes in main.js file"
+  > "Adding correct name for all dependencies file in src"

   ---